grapoza/vue-tree/docsrc/index.md

 ### Focusable

 The treeview uses a roaming tab index to maintain focusability in the tree.
-A node model can specify a `focusable` property of `true` in order for that node to be used as the initial target of keyboard focus within the treeview.
-If multiple node models specify this then only the first will have `focusable` set to `true` once the treeview is intialized.
-If no models have it specified then the first selected node in the treeview is given a `focusable` of `true`.
-If there are no selected nodes then the first node in the treeview is given a `focusable` of `true`.
+A node model can specify a `treeNodeSpec.focusable` property of `true` in order for that node to be used as the initial target of keyboard focus within the treeview.
+If multiple node models specify this then only the first will have `treeNodeSpec.focusable` set to `true` once the treeview is intialized.
+If no models have it specified then the first selected node in the treeview is given a `treeNodeSpec.focusable` of `true`.
+If there are no selected nodes then the first node in the treeview is given a `treeNodeSpec.focusable` of `true`.

 ### More about ARIA TreeViews